Jan-Jacobsen/master-thesis-finfluencers/README.md

+Note:
-Note: This repository does **not contain any data files** (including scraping/asset price/intermediate results/outputs).
+- This repository does **not contain any data files** (including scraping/asset price/intermediate results/outputs).
 A version with data included is available on request.
+- Any models used can be accessed [here](https://huggingface.co/JanJacobsen)

-### Overview
+## Code Overview

 #### ``scraping``